+9. Questions, Additional Information And Technical Assistance

+A. Questions.
+If you have any questions regarding these Terms and Conditions or wish to obtain additional information, contact us at Support@CellarCool.com or please send a letter via U.S. Mail to:

+Customer Service CellarCool Corporation 1738 E Alpine Ave Stockton, CA 95205

+E-mail: support@CellarCool.com Web: www.CellarCool.com

-9. Questions, Additional Information And Technical Assistance information, contact us at CellarCool.com/Ticket or please send a letter via U.S. Mail to: Customer Service CellarCool Corporation 1738 E Alpine Ave Stockton, CA 95205 Email: support@cellarcool.com Web: www.cellarcool.com B. Technical Assistance.
-CellarCool Customer Service is available Monday through Friday from 6:30 a.m. to 4:00 p.m.
+- B. Technical Assistance.
+CellarCool Customer Service is available Monday through Friday from 6:00 a.m. to 4:00 p.m.
 PST.
-The Customer Service representative will be able to assist you with your questions and warranty information more effectively if you provide them with the following: 1.
-The model and serial number of your CellarCool UNIT.
-2. The location of the system and installation details, such as ventilation, construction of your wine cellar, and room size.
-Model Serial Number A
+Customer Service representatives will be able to assist you with your questions and warranty information more effectively if you provide them with the following: - 1.
+The model and serial number of your CellarCool unit. - 2.
+The location of the system and installation details, such as ventilation, construction of your wine cellar, and room size.